Free Consultation

 Putting up a wet floor sign is only part of what a property owner must do to fulfill his or her duties of care to an invitee.
 Yet if you walked past a wet floor sign, and this changed your status from an invitee to a licensee, the property owner may owe you a lesser duty of care.
 For instance, a property owner does not owe licensees a duty to look for undiscovered hazards.

 Even if a property owner did fulfill his or her duties of care by putting up a wet floor sign, you could retain the right to file a claim if the sign was an ineffective warning, such as if an employee placed the wet floor sign in a position that is difficult to see.
-The numerous qualifications and complications a slip and fall case can involve is why it is important to speak to an injury attorney.
+The numerous qualifications and complications a slip and fall case can involve is why it is important to speak to a qualified Denver injury attorney.

 Speak to a Qualified Attorney to Learn More